 Who pays for a funeral?

-The cost of a funeral is usually met out of the estate of the deceased.
+The cost of a funeral is usually met out of the estate of the person that has died.
 If there are insufficient funds, the executor is personally liable.
 Where the deceased has not left a Will the person arranging the funeral (normally their next of kin) is liable to meet the funeral costs.

 A person named as an executor in a Will is not under any legal obligation to act in that capacity.
 If, however, they do so, they are subject to certain legal obligations, the first of which is to make appropriate arrangements for disposal of the remains.
 The reasonable cost of a funeral is always the first thing that has to be met from a deceased's estate and takes priority over all creditors including the Inland Revenue.
 Further advice on the role of an executor can be obtained from a Solicitor or Citizen’s Advice Bureau.